 I just bought a Hardy Marksman reel for a 3-4 weight line, and I think I'll try rigging the SA-line on that and give it a go.

 I mentioned the mill end lines in the article, and for those who like me are not concerned with brands, it's a great alternative.
 I have bought some lines in classes that I rarely use at a price, which is a far cry from the crazy prices charged for big brand lines.

 I find fly lines way too expensive for my taste and wallet.
 Like fly rods they seem to to be priced based on what crazy fly anglers will pay more than what they cost to produce.
 I know that good fly lines are high tech products, but still...
 100 US$ for a fly line is painful more than sensible.

-The British online shop Mularkeys has some no-brand lines, which cost as little as 5 and 6 UKŁ for a line or about 8-10 US$ for one whole fly line!
+The British online shop Mularkeys had some no-brand lines, which cost as little as 5 and 6 UKŁ for a line or about 8-10 US$ for one whole fly line!
 Mularkeys has unfortunately closed, since this was written, but mill end and no-brand lines can often be found at low prices in fly- and fishing shops.